jchodev/kmp-fun/README.md

-This is a Kotlin Multiplatform project targeting Android, iOS.
+A simple MVVM Kotlin Multiplatform project - Get podcast and episode data from server

 * `/composeApp` is for code that will be shared across your Compose Multiplatform applications.
   It contains several subfolders: